pypa/build/docs/development/contributing.rst

 Additionally, there are environments for type checking and documentation building, plus extras like checking code with minimum versions of dependencies.
-Type checking runs ``mypy``, ``ty``, ``pyrefly`` and ``pyright`` so the annotations hold up under whichever checker a downstream project uses; ``pyrefly`` and ``pyright`` also verify that every symbol in the public API is fully typed.
+Type checking runs ``mypy``, ``ty``, ``pyrefly`` and ``pyright`` so the annotations hold up under whichever checker a downstream project uses; ``pyrefly`` also requires every symbol in the package to be fully typed and ``pyright`` verifies the public API is complete.
 To run them all,

 .. code-block:: console